AndreaPelosi/sparse.jl/report.md

   * Multiplication distributes over addition;
   * The element $0$ is a multiplicative annihilator.

 One of the main advantages GraphBLAS provides is that $\oplus$ and $\otimes$ could be user-defined.
-Here there are some semirings examples widely used with graph algorithms (from [add reference]):
+Here there are some semirings examples widely used with graph algorithms (from @bulucc2017design):

 | Semiring            | $\oplus$  | $\otimes$ | domain                           | **0**       | **1** |
 | ------------------- | --------- | --------- | -------------------------------- | ----------- | ----- |